mikenewbon/blender-studio/docs/architecture.md

 When an object is updated in the database, it is 'added' to the index with the same `search_id`, which means that no new document is created, only the existing one is updated.

-On object delete, the related document will be deleted from the index thanks to a `post_delete` signal.
+On object delete, the related document will be deleted from the index thanks to a `pre_delete` signal.

 It is also possible to update the index with all the documents in the database using a Django